:max_bytes(150000):strip_icc():format(webp)/spr-zodiac-mx8-elite-suction-pool-cleaner-jeremy-laukkonen-after-78c0cf3521154cbd8dfbf8d8f800aa0c.jpeg)

 There are four main styles of pool cleaners, each of which is powered in a different way: suction, pressure, and robotic.
 Each has its own benefits, and you need to decide which is best for you.

 - Suction: These pool cleaners rely on your pool's filtration system, which Stewart Vernon, COO and founder of America’s Swimming Pool Company cautions can lead to increased maintenance and electricity costs, though they tend to be less expensive to buy.
-Our best suction-side recommendation uses a random cleaning pattern, but it's very effective and even climbs walls.
+Our best automatic pool vacuum pick is a suction side model that uses a random cleaning pattern, but it's very effective and even climbs walls.

 - Pressure: This type of pool cleaner also uses your pool's filtration system, with an additional pump to boost pressure and performance.
 Some of these, like our overall best recommendation, include a filter bag to catch large debris and reduce the stress on your pool's filtration system.
 They're typically more expensive than suction pool cleaners but cost less than robotic models.